If We Expect It Of Men, Why Aren't We Teaching It To Boys?

 But what’s the benefit in denying them a chance to be the kind of well-rounded grown-ups that they deserve to be?
 Shouldn’t we be redefining traditional masculinity instead, challenging society to broaden the definition so that our boys are finally allowed to be the sweet, sentient people they are?

-If we spend time grooming our boys to become anything, it’s breadwinners.
+If we spend time grooming our boys to become anything, it’s breadwinners — and how is that any different than grooming girls to be housewives, a notion that seems downright antiquated in this day and age?
 We emphasize leadership and business savvy, which is fine, if it isn’t to the exclusion of everything else they should be learning.
 But so often, we forget (or maybe just neglect) that in addition to employees and bosses, they’ll also be husbands and fathers.
 They will spend just as much time navigating interpersonal interactions as they do business transactions, but we equip them for one and not the other.
 They’re prepared for their careers, but when it comes to emotional intelligence, we stunt their growth – on purpose – and then wonder why our men can’t just be a little more sensitive.

-We live in a culture that tells boys to “man up,” portraying stereotypically feminine qualities as weaknesses, and then expect men to treat women as equals.
+We live in a culture that tells boys to toughen up, portraying stereotypically feminine qualities as weaknesses, and then expect men to treat women as equals.
 We can’t tell our sons that women are just as capable as men, but think nothing of berating them at Little League practice, even in a teasing way, for hitting “like a girl.”

 The mixed messages we send are damaging, and do nothing to turn our boys into balanced and versatile men.
 We’re doing them no favors – and we’re doing no favors to our daughters, the would-be women who will bear the repercussions of our poor parenting decisions.